Criticism of Huawei: Chinese law requirement

-In December 2018, Arne Schönbohm, head of Germany's Federal Office for Information Security (BSI), stated that the country had not yet seen evidence that Huawei had used its equipment to conduct espionage on behalf of China.
+In December 2018, Arne Schönbohm, head of Germany's Federal Office for Information Security (BSI), stated that the country had not seen evidence that Huawei used its equipment to conduct espionage on behalf of China.
 That month, it was also reported that the Japanese government had ceased future procurement of Huawei and ZTE products.

 The Czech Republic's cybersecurity agency issued a warning against Huawei and ZTE products, arguing that Chinese law required companies to "cooperate with intelligence services, therefore introducing them into the key state systems might present a threat".
 Huawei refuted the arguments, stating that it is not required to include backdoors in its products, nor has the company ever received any requests to do so.
 Shortly afterward, prime minister Andrej Babiš ordered that government offices cease using Huawei and ZTE products.
 However, the ban was reversed after the agency's claims were found to be without basis.

 Huawei commissioned attorneys of the London-based law firm Clifford Chance and Beijing-based law firm Zhong Lun to review two Chinese bills commonly cited in these allegations (the 2017 National Intelligence Law, and the 2014 Counter-Espionage Law).
 The review concluded that there was no such requirement in Chinese law for backdoors to be included in telecom equipment, and that the laws were directed more towards the actual operators of telecom services, and not extraterritorial.
 The review was published in a Wired opinion piece by Zhou Hanhua.
 While Huawei has claimed the Clifford Chance review as "independent legal opinions", the review contains an explicit disclaimer from Clifford Chance that the material "should not be construed as constituting a legal opinion on the application of PRC law".
 Follow up reporting from Wired cast doubt on these findings, particularly because the Chinese "government doesn't limit itself to what the law explicitly allows" when it comes to national security.
 "All Chinese citizens and organisations are obliged to cooperate upon request with PRC intelligence operations—and also maintain the secrecy of such operations", as explicitly stipulated in Article 7 of the 2017 PRC national intelligence-gathering activities law.